nikopo1/Stuff/useful/touchpad-trackpoint-t540p.md

 # TouchPad

-In order to test different configurations for the touchpad, do the
+In order to test different configurations for the touchpad, I tried disabling and enabling the device, but that didn't seem to work.
+The only way to set new configs is to restart X11.
-following:

 ```
 xinput disable $DEVICE_NAME